ulfschneider/markdown-it-cooklang/README.md

 - Metadata
 - Shopping list specification

 I used the logic for a different thing than a cooking recipe.
-Instead, I described on my 11ty powered website the process of building a bicycle with all reguired ingredients (parts), and cookware (tools).
+Instead, I described on my 11ty powered website the process of building a bicycle with all required ingredients (parts), and cookware (tools).
+See [Fairlight Strael Build Notes](https://ulf.codes/2022-02-27-fairlight-strael-build-notes/).
 At the end of the document you see a list of parts to order and tools to use.
 Those lists are created by using markdown-it-cooklang.
-See [Fairlight Strael Build Notes](https://ulf.codes/2022-02-27-fairlight-strael-build-notes/).

 ## Install